martintasker/handlib/doc/fx.md

 d_{tot}^2 = {1 \over M} \sum_{i=1}^M d_i^2
 $$

-The scaling here ensures that distances are broadly of order unity, regardless of the structure of the characters being compared.
+The scaling here ensures that distances are broadly of order unity, regardless of the structure of the glyphs being compared.
 This gives a better feel for humans comparing distances, and also gives more desirable statistical properties for distance-based algorithms to work with.

 This will be the major feature of v0.8.